ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 3 - Far Lands in 1.18.md

 ![18FarLandsOtherAxis](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18FarLandsOtherAxis.png)

 Like 1.17, there is large variation in how the far lands generate.
-Some axises generate more terrain (stone) than others.
+Some axises generate more terrain (stone/deepslate) than others.

 ![18FarLands8](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18FarLands8.png)